Ariebaba/MidiSimConnect/README.md

 If you want to compile the program yourself, I used Qt Creator with Qmake and Visual Studio 2019 as the compiler.

-You can also download the zip file in the executable folder, extract the file and run MidiSimConnect.exe

 In the future I want to see if I can make it a bit more VS independent.

 ### Usage ###